surveyjs/survey-creator/docs/Create-Custom-Widget.md

   afterRender: function (question, el) {},
 };

-//Register our widget in singleton custom widget collection
+//Register our widget in singleton custom widget collection and tells that, it is a new "customtype".
-//Tells that, it is a new "customtype".
-We require this parameter if we want to show our item in SurveyJS Creator toolbox Survey.CustomWidgetCollection.Instance.add( richEditWidget,
+//We require this parameter if we want to show our item in SurveyJS Creator toolbox Survey.CustomWidgetCollection.Instance.add( richEditWidget,
   "customtype"